wkeeling/selenium-wire/README.rst

 Waiting
 -------

 When you ask for captured requests using ``driver.requests`` or ``driver.last_request`` you have to be sure that the requests you're interested in have actually been captured.
-If you ask too soon, then you may find that the request is not yet present, or it is present but it has no associated response.
+If you ask too soon, then you may find that the request is not yet present, or is present but has no associated response.

 For this you can use Selenium's existing `implicit or explicit waits`_ to wait for the DOM to change.
 For example: